AI & Technology

 3. Windows Speech Recognition (Built-in)

 Windows 11 has speech recognition built right in.
-It's not as accurate as Whisper-based tools — you're looking at around 85-90% on clean audio — but it's free, completely offline, and requires nothing extra.
+It's not as accurate as Whisper-based tools — around 85-90% on clean audio — but it's free, completely offline, and requires nothing extra.
 Find it under Settings → Time & Language → Speech.
+Good enough for light use.

 Pricing: Free (included with Windows)